hrutik016/System-Verilog/README.md

 # System-Verilog

-This Repo contains some of my System-Verilog Programs.
+This Repo contains some of my SystemVerilog & Verilog Programs.